CleanestMink126/DSA-19-Dev/datastructures/day00/README.md

 > Specify the output path in Configure Project.

 Click OK.
 A new window should open.
 IntelliJ needs you to specify a place for it to dump compiled Java code.
 On the left sidebar, choose `Project`.
 The last option, `Project compiler output`, should be empty (which is why it was complaining).
 Browse to and choose `day00/out/` as the compiler output folder.
 If that folder does not exist, simply `cd` into the `day00` directory, and execute `mkdir out/`.
 Run `main` again.
+- If you can't get past an error, feel free to reach out to the teaching team via email or slack

 # Assignment Checklist